 My breeding philosophy is based on the love I have for the dogs I own, the love I have for the puppies I have sold to others, and the love I have for the breed overall.
 I am very committed to the well-being of all Bernese Mountain Dogs as well as the future of this breed.
 Sharing my life with these dogs is a privilege, and I always want to make the best decisions for the dogs.
 If my primary goal was to run a profitable business, this goal would not always be compatible with doing what is best for the dogs and the breed.
 I will never “cut corners” on the care of my dogs, and I won’t breed a litter just to have puppies to sell.

 Participation in AKC conformation shows is at the core of my breeding philosophy when it comes to breeding to produce Bernese Mountain Dogs that meet the AKC Breed Standard.
 I often attend shows even when I don't have a dog entered, to watch and learn - and maybe select a future stud dog!
 Every breeding bitch (a polite word in the dog world!)
 I have owned, earned at least her AKC Champion title (except for Trixie, who had a litter in 2020 and hasn't been shown much due to COVID-19) – and in recent years, since AKC started awarding Grand Champion titles, they have been GCH as well.
 Although quality varies among AKC champions, earning a CH title reasonably guarantees that a dog is at least slightly above average for the breed – and of course, some champions are truly exceptionable.
 I also believe in putting titles on both ends, so most Tanzanite bitches also have performance titles behind their names.
-The goal is for all of my dogs to be BMDCA Versatility Dogs – CH, Novice Draft Dog and one of the qualifying AKC titles such as CD, TD, etc. (Titles explained here.)
+The goal is for all of my dogs to be BMDCA Versatility Dogs – CH, Novice Draft Dog and one of the qualifying AKC titles such as CD, PT, TD, etc. (Titles explained here.)

 The concepts of health screening and open sharing of health data, are at the core of my breeding philosophy when it comes to improving health.
 The open health/pedigree database Berner-Garde plays a large role in my breeding program.
 As a breeder, it is very important for me to truly know if I am meeting my breeding goals.
 Full litter screening is a very important component of my breeding program.
 I depend on the cooperation of my puppy buyers to achieve full litter screening – at a minimum this requires being willing to have every dog’s hips and elbows x-rayed and sent to OFA for evaluation at 24-36 months of age, providing updates on health for the dog’s entire life, and eventually contacting me with date and cause of death.
 (For more information on how to use Berner-Garde, click here.)
 I also support the Canine Health Information Center (CHIC) - this is a centralized canine health database sponsored by the Orthopedic Foundation for Animals (OFA), with the goal of not only doing the health tests recommended for each breed but sharing these results openly.